The Hood (Marvel Comics): Other versions

+House of M

-An alternate reality variant of the Hood appears in the miniseries House of M: Masters of Evil.
-This version was empowered by a different demon instead of Dormammu.
-After forming the eponymous Masters of Evil to defy Magneto, he convinces them to help him take over a Central American country called Santo Rico under the guise of liberating it from its dictators, However, Magneto and Sebastian Shaw expose the group's criminal pasts, leading to half of the group leaving while the Hood and most of the remaining members are killed by the Red Guard.
+An alternate reality version of the Hood appears in House of M: Masters of Evil.
+This version was empowered by a different demon instead of Dormammu and formed the Masters of Evil to defy Magneto.
+After Magneto and Sebastian Shaw expose the group's criminal pasts, half of the members leave while the Hood and most of the remaining members are killed by the Red Guard.

+Secret Wars (2015)

+An alternate reality version of the Hood appears in Secret Wars as a resident of the Warzone, a domain of Battleworld.